zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ## Cleaning up

-If above helm was used, cleaning us as easy as first running:
+If helm was used, cleaning is as easy as first running:

 ```
 helm delete --purge rmq